 The pump must be fully primed on start up.
 Fill the pump casing with liquid and rotate the shaft by hand to remove any air trapped in the impeller.
-Air trapped in the casing must be removed by the manual air vent in the seal flush line.
-Ensure entrained air is removed from Design Envelope 4302 and 4382 pumps, prior to starting, through the air vent on the seal flush line.
+On Design Envelope 4300 any air trapped in the casing as the system is filled must be removed by the manual air vent in the seal flush line.
+Ensure entrained air is removed from Design Envelope 4300 pumps, prior to starting, through the air vent on the seal flush line.
 Open vent until clear of air.